 A series of concert hall debuts began in spring 2015 with Pergolesi’s_ Stabat Mater p_erformed with the RAI Orchestra Sinfonica Nationale in Torino followed by Carmina Burana at the International George Enescu Festival in Bucharest and Handel’s Messiah with the Baltimore Symphony Orchestra.

-In 2013, she received the Maria Callas Prize for her performance of the Mad Scene from Lucia di Lammermoor at the PARIS OPERA AWARDS and debuted Semele in Händel’s Semele with Staatstheater am Gärtnerplatz.
-She was also nominated as Best Female Lead by the Austrian Music Theater Awards for her performance of Cunegonde at the Vienna Volksoper.
+In 2014 with Vesselina Kasarova, Ms. O’Loughlin performed the Flower Duet from Lakme for the Red Ribbon Celebration Concert a well as singing for the opening of the Life Ball in Vienna.
+In 2013, she received the Maria Callas Prize for her performance of the Mad Scene from Lucia di Lammermoor at the PARIS OPERA AWARDS and was nominated as Best Female Lead by the Austrian Music Theater Awards for her performance of Cunegonde in Candide at the Vienna Volksoper.

-Ms. O’Loughlin can be heard on the recordings of Acide by Haydn with the Haydn Sinfonietta Wien (BIS label), Mass by L. Bernstein with the Tonkünstler Orchestra (Chandos label) and the DVD of Rienzi at the Théâtre du Capitole in Toulouse (Opus Arte).
+Ms. O’Loughlin can be heard on Elina Garanča’s Deutsche Grammophon recording Revive, Acide by Haydn with the Haydn Sinfonietta Wien (BIS label), Mass by L. Bernstein with the Tonkünstler Orchestra (Chandos label) and the DVD of Rienzi at the Théâtre du Capitole in Toulouse (Opus Arte).